 The Group's ability to anticipate and effectively respond to changing fashion trends and changing customer preferences depends in part on its ability to attract and retain key personnel in its design, merchandising, sourcing, marketing, and other functions.
 In addition, several of the Group's strategic initiatives, including technology initiatives and supply chain initiatives, require that it hires and/or develops employees with appropriate experience.
 This is particularly important given the Group's increasing focus on a unique omnichannel approach which requires a great degree of technical and commercial expertise as well as creativity.
 Competition for talent is intense, and it may be difficult for the Group to attract and retain a sufficient number of qualified personnel in future periods.
 Furthermore, in order to be able to cover the full spectrum of international demand in its collections, the Group requires a diverse set of decision makers from different cultures and backgrounds.
 Given the Group is headquartered in Stockholm, there is a risk that the required level of diversity is not available at management level to identify local preferences and cultural sensitivities.
-If the Group is unable to retain, attract, and motivate talented employees with the appropriate skill sets or diversity, or if changes to the Group's organisational structure, operating results, or business model adversely affect morale or retention, the Group may not achieve its objectives and the results of operations could be adversely impacted.
+If the Group is unable to retain, attract, and motivate talented employees with the appropriate skill sets or diversity, or if changes to the Group may not achieve its objectives and the results of operations could be adversely impacted.
 In addition, the loss of one or more of the Group's key management personnel or the inability to effectively identify a suitable successor to a key role could have a material adverse effect on the Group's business.